deadlyvipers/dojo_rules/introduction.md

 my name is Bob!
-favorit course on schoolcode: GIT ;-)
+favorite path on code school: